Patriot Challenge

 Rise to The Challenge!

-We will be working on some of these items (Preamble, National Anthem, Bill of Rights) during camp.
-Although, to achieve them all, campers will also need to work on their own at home.
-Campers can pass off memorized items with designated leaders each day before and after camp, and during snack times.
+• We will only be working on some of these items (Preamble, National Anthem, Bill of Rights) during camp.
+For campers to achieve, it is vital they work on this at home.

 (first verse)